thiagomayllart/ICU/README.md

 [+] Domains inserted in the database are only scanned (Nmap and Masscan) again after a "validity" period: 14 scans.

 ## 📌 Description
-ICU is a tool to constantly keep an updated database of domains and subdomains, by regularly scanning domains for subdomains with the most common subdomain scanners.
+NightVision is a tool to constantly keep an updated database of domains and subdomains, by regularly scanning domains for subdomains with the most common subdomain scanners.

-ICU works by creating a database with domains and a crontask to launch the subdomain scanners script.
+NightVision works by creating a database with domains and a crontask to launch the subdomain scanners script.
 You can launch this script manually as well.
 You can also keep control of your domains and subdomains with the main.py script or with the telegram bot.
 There is also a simple web application that is meant for a quick view of your domains.
 This web application is not meant yet for a large number of domains.

 This new fork intends to add more tools and procedures commonly and repeatedly executed in the phase of Recon.
 It currently executes masscan and nmap to find active services and new HTTP/HTTPS endpoints identified (not restricted to ports 80/443).